-The scatter-plot [motion-chart] in the Figure 14 shows the correlation of PingER normalized derived throughput for 2010 versus DOI.
+The scatter-plot in the Figure 14 shows the correlation of PingER normalized derived throughput for 2010 versus DOI.

 Global ICT Developments, 1998 to 2009

 Despite the recent economic downturn, the use of ICT services, such as mobile phones and the Internet, seems to have suffered little from the crisis.
 Indeed, ITU figures display continuous growth in ICT services uptake.
 This is supported by continuously falling prices of devices such as computers and handsets.
 The steady growth of the number of mobile cellular subscriptions is striking, reaching an estimated 4.6 billion by the end of 2009 and a penetration of 67 per 100 inhabitants globally.
 This confirms that the demand for mobile telephony is fairly resilient, with consumers being willing to continue spending part of their disposable income on mobile services - even at times of financial constraints.